bvasiles/empirical-methods/pages/jan25-litreview.md

 3. Articulate a **hook** that convinces readers that this gap is of consequence.

 We disect the literature reviews in two example papers and discuss how each articulates its problem, gap, and hook.

+*Note*: Sadly the video recording of us discussing the in-class activity is lost.
+See the slide deck and the problem / gap / hook reading for details.

 ### Exemplars